 In 2020, I moved to New York to earn my BFA at Pace University.
 In 2024, I graduated summa cum laude with a BFA in Musical Theatre and a minor in Graphic Design.
-While at Pace, I was fortunate enough to participate in several productions both at school and back home in Massachusetts: Some favorites include Putting it Together (Voice 8/Younger Man), Big Fish (Amos), and Rock of Ages (Lonny).
+While at Pace, I was fortunate enough to participate in several productions both at school and back home in Massachusetts: Some favorites include Putting it Together (Voice 8/Younger Man), Big Fish (Amos), and Rock of Ages (Lonny)

 I love collaborative theatrical environments: My favorite people to work with are people who want to work together to build a meaningful piece of art, and I find so much joy in an artistic breakthrough.
 I strive to provide representation to the trans community simply by being a part of the industry.